Constellation-Labs/documentation-hub/validate/automated/install/nodectlInstallUpdate.md

 :::

 ### Update
-In a single command that executes both the package manager update that will tell us what we need to upgrade, and then issuing the upgrade, we complete the process of updating our Node's normal and security packages.
+In a single line command that executes both the package manager update and upgrade, we complete the process of updating our VPS's regular and security packages.

+1. The `update`` will download and update the list of packages that are available for upgrades.
+1. The `upgrade` command will perform the upgrades using the newly updated list.
+1. The `-y` adds the `yes` confirmation to both commands so we are not prompted with an extra confirmation request before the actions are executed.

 ```
 sudo apt -y update && sudo apt -y upgrade